th-rtyf-re/twitch_bot/README.md

 ### Create a `cfg.py` file

-Create the file `TwitchBot/cfg.py` and fill it as follow:
+Create the file `cfg.py` at the root of the project directory and fill it as follow:

 ```
 # cfg.py